christinaread-umcu/ReproducibleCoding/README.md

 Please open an issue in this repo if you encounter issues in running the script.

 ### Use of Generative AI
-Github Copilot was used within VS Code as part of this assignment.
+Github Copilot with the model Raptor mini was used within VS Code as part of this assignment.
 In-line suggestions were considered and implemented when applicable.
-Additionally, I used the chat function to ask for advice, for example:
+Additionally, the chat function was used ask for advice, for example:

 Could this code be made more efficient with vectorisation?
 ##convert binary columns to numeric values for modelling